Aspose/releases.aspose.com/content/en/words/nodejs-net/release-notes/2025/aspose-words-for-nodejs-via-net-25-3-release-notes.md

 {{% /alert %}}

-{{% alert color="primary" %}}

-A comprehensive description of all methods and properties, along with code examples, is available on the [API reference pages](https://reference.aspose.com/words/python-net/).

-{{% /alert %}}

 ## Major Features

 There are 245 improvements and fixes in this regular monthly release.
 The most notable are: